sing-group/seda/seda-docs/README.md

 SEDA docs
 =========

-You need sphinx installed to generate the documentation.
+You need `sphinx` installed to generate the documentation:

+	sudo apt install python-sphinx

 You also need to install the ReadTheDocs theme